kubernetes/kubernetes/Godeps/_workspace/src/github.com/appc/cni/README.md

           collisions:0 txqueuelen:0
           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```

+The environment variable `CNI_PATH` tells the scripts and library where to look for plugins executables.

 ## Running a Docker container with network namespace set up by CNI plugins